dti-wiki/dti-wiki.github.io/docs/docs/snippets/rsync-cloud-media.md

-# Rsysnc Media files in Magento Cloud
+# Rsync Media files in Magento Cloud

 We may have to sync magnto media files from one server to another in magento cloud.